SpencerL-Y/SpencerL-Y/README.md

 ### About me

-I am a Ph.d. student at State Key Lab. of Computer Science, ISCAS.
+I am a Ph.d. from at State Key Lab. of Computer Science, ISCAS, currently working at BD.

 Detailed bio can be found [here](https://versys.ios.ac.cn/members/xie-li/)